savkelita/vis-network-minimap/README.md

 **Vis.js** is a dynamic, browser based visualization library.
 The library is designed to be easy to use, handle large amounts of dynamic data, and enable manipulation of the data. [https://github.com/almende/vis](https://github.com/almende/vis)

 #### Panning support:
-Thanks to [Aleksey Boev](https://github.com/aboev) now we can control network trough minimap. 🎉
+Thanks to [Aleksey Boev](https://github.com/aboev) now we can control network through minimap. 🎉

 **_Important note_:**